kruize/kruize-demos/monitoring/local_monitoring/kafka_demo/README.md

 ## Demo workflow

+- Install the Kafka server
+- Get the bootstrap server URL and the required certificate details
+- Update manifest files with the Kafka specific changes
-- Start the bulk service
+- Initiate the bulk service and wait for it to finish
-- Once completed, get the route of the kruize pod
 - Setup kafka consumer client locally
-- Get the TLS certificate from the server running the Kafka cluster
-- Get the Kafka endpoint from the cluster
-- Run the local kafka consumer using the certificate file generated to start Consuming the message from the recommendations-topic
+- Run the local kafka consumer using the bootstrap server and the certificate file generated to start Consuming the message from the recommendations-topic

 To begin exploring the Kafka flow, follow these steps:

 ### Run the Demo

-#### Pre-requisites

-Kafka cluster needs to be running in an openshift cluster with a `route` listener added in it

 ##### Clone the demo repository:
 ```sh